jvdieten/playwright-helpers/README.md

 Currently this package consists of the following helpers:

-- MockHelper: for mocking endpoints and return predefined json
+- MockHelper: for easy mocking of endpoints
 - RequestHelper: methods for waiting network requests
 - ElementHelper: methods for element interactions